jg-digital-media/jgdm_snooker_scorer/readme.md

 + `16` - Player 1 clicks "MISS" without applying their Redball pot(s). `Resolved: 29-07-2025`

 + `17` - MISS buttons do not not always fire correctly.
-Miss text triggers the action, but not the whole button.`Resolved: 08-08-2025`
+Miss text triggers the action, but not the whole button. `Resolved: 08-08-2025`

-+ `18` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.
++ `18` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table. `Resolved: 15-08-2025`

 + `19` - Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)